codersclub/DRKB/multimedia/filter/effect/antialiasing/index.md

     {The parameter "percent" needs an integer between 0 and 100 (include zero and 100).
      If "Percent" is 0, there will be no effect.
-     If it's 100 there will be the strongest effect.}
+     If it is 100 there will be the strongest effect.}

     procedure Antialising(C: TCanvas; Rect: TRect; Percent: Integer); var